Transportation Spend Management: It’s More Than Freight Audit and Payment (Freight Spend Analysis Included)

 Setting strong routing guidelines streamlines your process, saves money, and helps you deliver top-notch value to your clients, especially for time-sensitive business.

-Transportation spend management allows routing optimization through leveraging both historical and real-time data, while simultaneously optimizing associated costs.
-This capacious perception lets you set resilient and thorough routing guidelines that you can monitor and evaluate to ensure they meet your objectives.
+Transportation spend management allows routing optimization through leveraging both historical and real-time data, while simultaneously helping you identify hidden costs.
+This capacious perception lets you set resilient and thorough routing guidelines that you can monitor and evaluate to ensure they meet your strategic objectives.
 Once you reach the summit of the Trax Transportation Spend Management Maturity Model, maintenance and review of routing guidelines become a swift and elegant process.
 This gives you a powerful edge on the competition in the most hectic of times, such as the mayhem with the COVID-19 pandemic.

 Transportation spend intelligence

-Transportation spend intelligence is the act of collecting, filtering, and analyzing transportation expenditure data in order to lower costs, improve overall efficiency, increase control, and enhance visibility.
-There are three main areas of concern when it comes to transportation spend intelligence: visibility, analysis, and outcome.
+Transportation spend intelligence is the act of collecting, filtering, and analyzing transportation expenditure data in order to lower costs, improve overall efficiency, increase control, and enhance much needed visibility.
+There are four main areas of concern when it comes to transportation spend intelligence: visibility, analysis, freight shippers conduct, and outcome.
 By optimizing these three areas, you know exactly how much you spend on transportation, who you pay, and if you’ve achieved the desired results.